Depression And Writing – Is There A Connection Between Them?

-Some years ago now, I clearly recall my doctor telling me that there was a definitive link between depression and writing.
-The only problem with his link was that he had no idea at all if writers became depressed through writing, or if depression miraculously manufactured writers.
+Some years ago now, I clearly recall my doctor telling me that there was a definitive link between writing and depression.

-During my regular consultations with my doctor at that time, he also discovered from a blood test that I had suffered from an undiagnosed case of glandular fever, or mononucleosis, during the same six months.
+During my regular consultations with my doctor at that time, he also discovered from a blood test that I had suffered from an undiagnosed case of glandular fever, or mononucleosis, during the same six-month period.

 So, all things considered, I had a good solid list of reasons to be feeling a bit under the weather at that time.

-When people around you know that you are being treated for this ill-described condition, they always ask the same pathetic question, which by itself can drive one crazy.
+Then, when people around you know that you are suffering from this ill-described condition, they always ask the same question, which by itself can get on your nerves.